inclusive-design/adaptive-palette/demos/Ollama Chat Service/README.md

 ## How to Chat

+The following describes how to use the web-app regardless of which one is tested.

 There are two ways to chat with Ollama.
 All text added to the text field of the chat web-app client is prefixed with the question "What does this express:"
 That is, if the text box contains: